Saudi Arabia is one of the most enigmatic places to visit in the Middle East.

 Today we will explore the highlight of the kingdom’s capital - Riyadh.
 We will visit, among others, the Masmak Fort - a fortress built from clay and mudbrick that played an important part in the battles for the unification of Saudi Arabia at the beginning of the 20th century.
 In the evening, we will visit the iconic Kingdom Centre, where you will have the option to take the high-speed elevator up to the 99th floor and take a walk on the Sky Bridge (optional activity, paid on the spot).
 Overnight in a hotel in Riyadh.
 B/-/-

-Today you have free time to explore Riyadh on your own.
-Alternatively, you can join a day trip to Jebel Fihrayn, also known as "The edge of the world'.
+Today you have some free time in the morning to explore Riyadh on your own.
+After lunch, we are heading to Jebel Fihrayn, also known as "The edge of the world'.
 With their height of 300 meters, the towering cliffs offer an astounding view over the surrounding plains.
-The cliffs are about a 90-minutes drive away from Riyadh and the hike to the top is about 5 kilometers.
-Here we will have some time to enjoy the breathtaking views, and have some tea and snacks at the campsite before heading back to Riyadh late in the evening.
-B/-/-
+Here we will have some time to enjoy the breathtaking views, and have some tea and dinner at the campsite before heading back to Riyadh late in the evening.
+B/-/D

 Day 8.
 Departure